Category:

 • Assign approval roles: Give decision-makers the ability to review and approve contracts while restricting others to view-only access.

-• Protect sensitive agreements: High-stakes contracts—like executive agreements or major deals—should have stricter access controls.
+• Protect sensitive agreements: High-stakes contracts should have stricter access controls.

 • Enable audit tracking: Keep a record of who viewed, edited, or approved each contract for accountability and compliance.